8 Factors That Influence Emotional Development In Children

 Definition Of Emotional Development In Children

-Emotional learning begins at a young age and the learning grows with their age.
+Emotional learning begins at a young age and the learning grows with age.
 In infancy, infants express their feelings through non-verbal communication and depend on caregivers to recognize their cues.
 Their expressions are related to their ability to regulate their emotions.

 Emotional expression is closely related to both social and cultural influences of family and the surroundings.
 A child’s relationship with the caretaker gives it the ability to express both positive and negative emotions in a socially and culturally acceptable manner (1) (3).